 Career Outlook for Neuroscience Professions

-And there are jobs out there for Neuroscientists!
-According to the Bureau of Labor Statistics, the “medical scientists” (which includes neuroscience) career expects a job outlook of +8% from 2014-2024.
-The average salary in this category is $82,240 per year.
+There are jobs out there for neuroscientists!
+According to the Bureau of Labor Statistics, careers for “medical scientists” (which includes neuroscience) are expected to grow 17% from 2021–2031, much faster than the average for all occupations.
+The average salary in this category is $95,310 per year as of 2021.

 Role: Director of Neuroscience, Director of Neuro Camp, and Associate Professor of Psychology